akramsaouri/express-bone/README.md

 # mean-bone
-A solid boilerplate to help you get up and running mean stack based projects
+A solid boilerplate to help you get up and running expressjs based projects